HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/other.md

 ## Notes

-- **prefix** reference sequences accepted are g., m., c. and n. (genomic, mitochondrial, coding DNA and non-coding DNA).
+- The `coordinate_type` must be one of g., m., c. and n. (genomic, mitochondrial, coding DNA and non-coding DNA).
 - see [SVD-WG001 (no change)](../../consultation/SVD-WG001.md) for the original proposal

 ## Examples